matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 # Combining parsers

-At this point, we are able to parse a single character from a character array or string.
+At this point, we are able to parse a single character from a string or array of characters.
 We have applied a lot of eslint rules to force us to take a more and more functional approach.
 In this post, we will start combining the parsers to create more semantical constructions.